A small, glowing campfire at dusk in the Sonoran Desert with silhouettes of Saguaro cacti and a distant RV.

 Plan flexibly for less stress

-Full-time RVing becomes more enjoyable and less stressful with a flexible approach to planning.
-Instead of rigid schedules, map out key destinations while leaving room for spontaneity, as overplanning can lead to frustration when reservations or weather don’t cooperate.
-Have multiple possible stops planned.
+Full-time RVing becomes more enjoyable with a flexible approach to RV trip planning.
+Instead of rigid schedules, map out key destinations while leaving room for spontaneity.

 So, say you’re planning to go eight hours.
 Plan a before and after stop as well that is within a couple of hours of your intended destination.
 This way, if you need to stop early or if you think you can keep going, you can without having to do extra planning or worry about internet service.

-Apps like Campendium can help locate campgrounds and boondocking spots, but booking popular sites, such as Yellowstone National Park, 6-12 months in advance, is wise.
+Use apps like Campendium and iOverlander to find dispersed camping and boondocking spots, but booking popular sites, such as Yellowstone National Park, 6-12 months in advance, is wise.
 Always have backup options, like BLM land or Forest Service lands, for busy seasons.
 This balance of preparation and adaptability keeps the journey more relaxed.

 Master your RV to avoid surprises